maxchampoux/Ibanfirst/CompanyCreation.md

 Ok well, at this stage we will require some data and documents to be already specified in the project:
 * legalForm
 * authorizedCapital
-* shareholder : type, isMainFounder, ownership, email, individualCountry (or corporateCountry depending on the type), individualName (or corporateName depending on the type), document (type: IDProof and status: uploaded).
+* shareholder: type, isMainFounder, ownership, email, individualCountry (or corporateCountry depending on the type), individualName (or corporateName depending on the type), document (type: IDProof and status: uploaded).

 By submitting your project, you will have in return an IBAN that you can share with the co-founders for collecting the deposit of each one.